Jack-O-Wood/jack-o-wood.github.io/aboutme.md

 <p>I'm a data analytics professional pursuing my MS in Business Analytics at Fordham University, bringing seven years of experience turning complex program data into actionable insights for government and international stakeholders.</p>

-<p>My interest in data analytics grew out of seeing how central data-driven decision-making and evaluation are to effective international development, and how challenging it can be to fully integrate these practices into day-to-day program work.
-I became particularly drawn to data-focused learning and evaluation as ways to strengthen program design, support strategic decisions, and translate complex information for diverse stakeholders.
-This perspective motivated me to deepen my technical training, so I can contribute more intentionally to the kinds of analytical work I had long seen as essential to advancing impact.</p>
+<p>My interest in data analytics grew from observing how crucial data-driven decision-making and evaluation are to effective international development, as well as the challenges of fully integrating these practices into daily program work.
+I was particularly drawn to data-focused learning and evaluation, seeing them as vital tools for strengthening program design, supporting strategic decisions, and translating complex information for diverse stakeholders.
+This perspective inspired me to deepen my technical training, enabling me to contribute more effectively to the analytical work I view as essential for advancing impact.</p>

 <hr class="major" />